veronicaerb/veronicaerb.github.io/_drafts/2015-06-20-old-favorites.md

 categories: blog # path parts
 ---

 Hello!
-If you’re curious about what I’ve written on the web prior to blogging on this site, here are some posts to get you started:
+If you’re curious about what I’ve written on the web prior to this blog, here are some posts to get you started:

 * [Happy Dot Day!](https://verbistheword.wordpress.com/2014/09/15/happy-dot-day/)